varadl/YBI-Internship-project/README.md

 ---

+## 🧩 Project Implementation
+The complete implementation of this project is provided using a **Python script (.py file)**.

+- **File Name:** `student_performance_prediction.py`
+- The script includes:
+  - Dataset creation
+  - Feature scaling
+  - Model training
+  - Model evaluation
+  - Sample prediction

+> Note: The project is submitted using the `.py` file to ensure smooth execution and avoid notebook rendering issues on GitHub.

+---

 ## 📈 Model Evaluation Metrics
 - **R² Score** – Measures how well the model explains variance in the target variable
 - **Mean Squared Error (MSE)** – Measures prediction error